 Skip to Content

 I’ve made no secret of the fact that I love Tasmania’s wilderness.
-I spent 6 days exploring it on the Overland Track on my first visit in 2019, so when I returned to Tasmania in 2020, I pretty much went right from the airport directly to Walls of Jerusalem National Park to go backpacking.
+I spent 6 days exploring it on the Overland Track on my first visit, so when I returned to Tasmania the next year, I pretty much went right from the airport directly to Walls of Jerusalem National Park to go backpacking.

-Unlike the popular Overland Track, Walls of Jerusalem is a lot more wild with no huts.
+Unlike the popular Overland Track, Walls of Jerusalem is a lot more wild with less facilities.
 However, it definitely isn’t short on beauty.

 It’s located in Tasmania’s central highlands and boasts some spectacular views, rocky peaks, and kilometres of well-laid-out trail.
 I spent three days in the area, which was enough to see all the major sights, but I could have spent weeks more exploring off-trail.